-In this pace, NVIDIA is the critical player.
-As pointed out on its Annual Report for 2018:
+At this pace, NVIDIA is the critical player.

 Starting with a focus on PC graphics, NVIDIA invented the graphics processing unit, or GPU, to solve some of the most complex problems in computer science.
 We have extended our focus in recent years to the revolutionary field of artificial intelligence, or AI.
 Fueled by the sustained demand for better 3D graphics and the scale of the gaming market, NVIDIA has evolved the GPU into a computer brain at the intersection of virtual reality, or VR, high performance computing, or HPC, and AI.

 And it continued:

 Its parallel processing capabilities, supported by up to thousands of computing cores, are essential to running deep learning algorithms.
 This form of AI, in which software writes itself by learning from data, can serve as the brain of computers, robots and self-driving cars that can perceive and understand the world.

 As of January 2018, NVIDIA already recorded almost ten billion in revenues, and over eight billion came from the sales of GPU alone!

 By 2021 NVIDIA’s business model was ready to move beyond gaming.

 Indeed, NVIDIA also developed a chip for companies like Tesla, which use it for self-driving.

 The NVIDIA V100 is used by Tesla (Image Source NVIDIA Corporate Website).